-A concern highlighted in the latest Economic Outlook and Interim Global Economic Assessment is the growth slowdown in the large emerging market economies (EMEs).
+A concern highlighted in the latest Economic Outlook and Interim Economic Outlook is the growth slowdown in the large emerging market economies (EMEs).
 With the six BRIICS alone now accounting for 30% of world GDP (at PPP rates) and 15% of global equity markets, a slowdown in EMEs has larger effects on the global economy than in the past, via trade and financial cross-border linkages.

 Indeed, a sharp slowdown in domestic demand in EMEs, possibly brought about by both tighter financial conditions as US Treasury yields rise and a slowdown in trend growth, would have noticeable trade spillover effects.
 Global macro-model simulations suggest that a one-year, 2 percentage point decline in domestic demand growth in all non-OECD countries apart from China (where growth is holding up) could lower OECD GDP growth by around 0.4 percentage points in the first year (see first figure below).